 The answer to that question came to me when I was reading the book, How to Live a Good Life: Soulful Stories, Surprising Science and Practical Wisdom by Jonathan Fields.
-The title of the book intrigued me and I thought: Doesn’t everyone want to live the good life?
-And, if our souls are saying that more material stuff isn’t the good life, then what is?
+The title of the book intrigued me and I thought: Doesn’t everyone want to live a good life?
+And, if our souls are saying that more material stuff isn’t a good life, then what is?

-How can I nourish the relationships that are important to me?
+How can I nourish the connections that are important to me?

-We can view connection in terms of our relationships, our inner world, and our relationship with something larger than ourselves.
+We can consider connection in terms of our relationships with others, with ourselves, and with something larger than ourselves.

-How can I contribute and give my gifts to the world?
+How can I best contribute my gifts to the world?